willymcallister/willymcallister.github.io/_topics/topic-natural-and-forced-response.md

 comments: true
 ---

 Capacitors and inductors store energy.
-Voltage and current change over time as the energy moves around.

-The *natural response* of a circuit is what it does "naturally" with internal energy and no external energy source.
+The *natural response* of a circuit is what it does "naturally" as its internal energy moves around.
+We track what happens to voltage and current.

-When you connect an external energy source the behavior includes both the natural response and a *forced response*.
+If you connect an external energy source to a circuit its behavior changes.
+The circuit displays a natural response and a *forced response*.
 The $\text{RC}$ step response is an example of natural plus forced response.

 ----